-Fostering and supporting a globally diverse and inclusive workforce is a strength of Northern Trust and is what will help us to succeed.
+Fostering and supporting a globally diverse and inclusive workforce is a strength of Northern Trust which will aid in our success.
 We are an equal opportunity employer and aim for excellence in our efforts to recruit and develop our workforce.